corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/key-concepts-states.md

 ## State sequences

-States are immutable: you can't change them.
+States are immutable: you cannot change them.
 Corda uses **state sequences** to track the evolution of facts.
 When a fact changes, one of the state's participants creates a new state and marks the outdated state as historic.

 For example, if Alice pays Bob £5, the state sequence would be: